semanticjs/semanticjs/README.md

 # semanticjs
-A Reference Architecture for creating and consuming a Semantic Architecture.
+A Reference Architecture for creating and consuming your Semantic Architecture.